mquintal/react-router-mdx/README.md

 > Simplifies the use of MDX files on a [React Router v7](https://reactrouter.com/home) project.

 It was designed to integrate with [React Router v7](https://reactrouter.com/home) while using [Static Pre-rendering](https://reactrouter.com/start/framework/rendering#static-pre-rendering).
-Allowing you generate content based on a list of MDX files from a give folder.
+Allowing you generate content based on a list of MDX files from a given folder.

 ## Install